uksrc-developers/uksrc-excalibur-tests/README.md

 or create the spack package following the
 [spack package creation tutorial](https://spack-tutorial.readthedocs.io/en/latest/tutorial_packaging.html).
-If the package needs to be created, it can be added to the `<repo>/benchmarks/spack/repo/packages` directory which is the local spack repo that the spack environment was set up to have access to, or it can be uploaded to the spack package repository.
+If the package needs to be created, it can be added to the `<repo>/benchmarks/spack/repo/packages` directory which is the local spack repo that the spack environment should be set up to have access to, or it can be uploaded to the spack package repository.
 If needed, an example package can be found in `<repo>/benchmarks/spack/repo/packages/example`.
-In either situation, installing a package can be done with `spack install --add <name-of-package>`
+In either situation, installing a package can be done with `spack install --add <name-of-package>`.

 Second, the test needs to be added to benchmarks directory `<repo>/benchmarks/apps/<test_name>`.
 This can be done by following the [ReFrame Tutorial](https://reframe-hpc.readthedocs.io/en/stable/tutorial.html) for creating a test.
 As was the case for spack packages, an example of two tests can be found in `<repo>/examples/` where both sombrero and stream can serve as good starting points for adding a package.

+For additional reference, the fft-bench package was created for this project following the above mentioned tutorials and example files.
 </details>

 # ExCALIBUR tests